Cobliteam/kafka-topic-mirror/README.md

   dst_prop>                                properties in the form key=value to
                                            the destination kafka Admin Client
                                            connection.
 Multiple entries allowed.
---diff                                   List topics differences.
+--dry-run                                Just list topics differences without
+                                           mirroring anything.
 --help                                   Print usage information.
---mirror                                 Change or create topics on destination --zookeeper-src <String: hosts>          REQUIRED: The connection string for
+--zookeeper-src <String: hosts>          REQUIRED: The connection string for
                                            the source zookeeper connection in
                                            the form host:port.
 Multiple hosts
-                                           can be given to allow fail-over.
+                                           can be given to allow fail-over. ...
-...
 ```